 Potential Effect on Council Services Council's Response Increased volumes of solid waste Council has planned for a small increase in resourcing in this area to make adequate provision for handling predicted waste volumes.
 This will be coupled with initiatives that seek to reduce waste going to landfill.
 Localised pressures on our roading network Council's programmes include planning for improvements to the network in Tekapo, Twizel and Fairlie, for example intersection improvements and car parking.
-Funding of these projects is a key issue to be consulted on in the Consultation Document.
-Increased requirement for regulatory services, for example: • increases in resource and building consents and monitoring requirements for tourist-related business opportunities, visitor accommodation, bylaw enforcement, etc. • possible increase in demand for food safety and liquor licensing functions Council has adequate staffing and contract arrangements to cope with increased demand in this area.
+Increased requirement for regulatory services, for example: increases in resource and building consents and monitoring requirements for tourist-related business opportunities, visitor accommodation, bylaw enforcement, etc. possible increase in demand for food safety and liquor licensing functions Council has adequate staffing and contract arrangements to cope with increased demand in this area.
 Funding of building and resource consent processing and monitoring is user pays and there is little impact on the ratepayer.
 Minor additional budget is planned for to provide increased monitoring of the District Plan and bylaws.
-Potential impacts on our water and wastewater networks through increased volumes/ requirements All townships' networks have sufficient capacity to cope with predicted growth and peaks in summer periods.
-The exception to this is the Tekapo wastewater disposal field which is adequate for present volumes but will need upgrading in future.
-Council plans to initiate investigation of options and costings for a new disposal site in the latter part of the LTP.
+Potential impacts on our water and wastewater networks through increased volumes/ requirements Our current systems have generally coped with the present level of growth, but there is a need to plan for increased pressure on infrastructure from future development and predicted increases in visitor numbers.
+Council plans to undertake a significant strategic study in 2018/19 for each of our townships which will review pressures and address growth issues.
+This will enable appropriate planning for infrastructure needs, to ensure our systems are able to meet future demand.
 Increased usage of public toilets and dump stations Over the last two years Council has upgraded its public toilets or provided new facilities in Tekapo, Twizel, Lake Wardell, Lake Pukaki and Lake Ruataniwha.
 Plans are underway for additional toilets at Burkes Pass and in Tekapo.
 Council has been successful in previous years in obtaining co-funding from central government's Tourism Infrastructure Fund for new toilets.
-Funding of any new projects will have ongoing rates impacts and is a key issue to be consulted on in the Consultation Document.
+Ongoing maintenance and upgrades are planned.
 Increased use of Alps2Ocean Cycle Trail This is seen as a significant positive for the district.
 Council plans to continue its present level of funding for maintenance of the cycle trail and to provide for off-roading of a section of the trail for safety improvements.
 No additional expenditure is planned.